rubberducky56/rubberducky56.github.io/_posts/cybersecurity/2022-10-24-intro-to-forensics.md

 Digital forensics is a branch of forensics aiming to deal with the __recovery, investigation, examination and analysis__ of digital devices, often left at a crime scene.
 Digital forensics concerns itself with questions such as:

 >How should law enforcement collect digital evidence, such as smartphones and hard drives?

-What if the devices are still on?
-How can these devices be collected in such a way that no evidence is lost or tampered with?
+>What if these devices are still on?

+>How can these devices be collected in such a way that no evidence is lost or tampered with?

 >How should digital evidence be transferred across different systems?